-- 1. Tips For Families handout -provides families with specific tips to increase fruit and vegetable consumption, decrease screen time, increase physical activity, and decrease sweetened beverage intake during family time. - 2.
-Tips For Families posters enlarged versions of the Tips for Families handout are available in two sizes (27" x 40" and 38" x 56") to hang in highly-visible locations. - 3.
+- 1. Tips For Families handout provides families with specific tips to increase fruit and vegetable consumption, closely monitor and limit screen time, increase physical activity, and decrease sweetened beverage intake during family time. - 2.
+Tips For Families posters includes enlarged versions of the Tips for Families handout that are available in two sizes (27" x 40" and 38" x 56") to hang in highly visible locations. - 3.
 Definitions & Recommendations handout explains the 5210 message and its research basis. - 4.
-A Meal Is A Family Affair handout describes the importance of having regular family meals, and gives suggestions for starting this habit. - 5.
+A Meal Is A Family Affair handout describes the importance of having regular family meals and gives suggestions for starting this habit. - 5.
 Feeding Infants handout contains details about how and what to feed infants from birth to 12 months. - 6.
 Feeding Toddlers And Preschoolers handout provides information about how and what to feed young children from 1 to 5 years. - 7.
 Phrases That HELP And HINDER handout outlines helpful and harmful things to say to children during feeding. - 8.
 Healthy Kids' Snacks handout lists examples of healthy snacks that can be provided for children. - 9.
-May I have some juice, please? handout describes the American Academy of Pediatrics' recommendations for serving juice to children. - 10.
-Most People Don't Need Sports And Energy Drinks handout provides information about the ingredients, recommendations for using, and possible effects of consuming sports and energy drinks.
+May I have some juice, please? handout describes the American Academy of Pediatrics' recommendations for serving juice to children.